racorretjer/salHUD/README.md

 Our next prototype includes a bar chart feature which will display information of the town selected from that specific year.

+The user must have ogr2ogr and topojson and installed to compile the program.
+The user must haver a SimpleHTTPServer setup in order to see the webpage.